Ynn/selfstar/intro-runtime.md

 g!
 {/code}

-If successful, you will have a greeting from Felix and access to the Felix console.
+If successful, you have a greeting from Felix and access to the Felix console.

 ## Managing the bundles

-Most of OSGi management is concerned with bundles (as said earlier, there is no easy way to list the different applications running on an OSGi framework).

 OSGi provides facilities to manage installed bundles.
-The easy way is to use a GUI.
+The easy way to do so is to use a GUI.
 The {#runtime#} comes with the Apache Felix Web Management Console.
 This is a very handy tool to perform all the OSGi management from your browser.

 Let's see how to get the list of bundles.